MacRumors Sami Fathi: Customers with Visa cards…will be able to add their card to their Wallet on iPhone and Apple Watch.

 Digital Banking Wars

-Seriously though, it’s sad when tech writers don’t understand the technology in the stories they write.
-All major Apple sites ran the same wrong story.
-It should have been: Visa JP Cards now fully support Apple Pay.
-I think journalists do everybody a great service when explaining complex stories and connecting the dots in easy to understand ways.
-Nobody cares, which is a shame because there were other major things going on behind the VISA JP Apple Pay announcement that even the Japanese tech media missed: the very same day, NTT Docomo and MUFG announced a joint digital banking venture.
+Seriously though, it’s sad when tech writers don’t understand the story in the stories they write.
+All major Apple sites ran the same wrong story, it should have been: Visa JP Cards now fully support Apple Pay.
+Journalists do everybody a great service when explaining complex stories and connecting the dots in easy to understand ways, unfortunately nobody cares about getting it right.
+Which is a shame because there were other major things going on behind the VISA JP Apple Pay announcement that even the Japanese tech media missed: the very same day, NTT Docomo and MUFG announced a joint digital banking venture.

 NTT Docomo and SMBC/VISA group feuded for years and called a stalemate.
 It was only a matter of time before NTT Docomo kicked SMBC to the curb, which they did yesterday with the MUFG joint announcement.
 Docomo and MUFG are going to leverage dPoint into an economic zone to rival Rakuten and SMBC/VISA V Point.
 It’s as simple as that.
 And here you thought that VISA JP announcement was only about Apple Pay.
 Think again, the economic zone mobile digital banking wars are just getting started.